clean-code-craft-tcq-1/test-for-analytics-aswinmath94/README.md

 |---------------------------|---------------|---
-Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | _enter Yes/No | _enter reasoning Counting the breaches       | Yes           | This is part of the software being developed Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | This is part of the software being developed
+Battery Data-accuracy       | No            | We do not test the accuracy of data Computation of maximum      | Yes           | This is part of the software being developed Off-the-shelf PDF converter | Yes           | This is part of the software being developed as a PDF report need to be generated.
+Counting the breaches       | Yes           | This is part of the software being developed to detect if threshold value is breached.
+Detecting trends            | Yes           | This is part of the software being developed Notification utility        | Yes           | This is part of the software being developed to send notification in case of breach.

 ### List the Test Cases